AIforSpace/2024/_pages/home.md

     </p>
     <h3>Submission</h3>
     <p>
-      Submissions should be in the ECCV format and are limited to 14 pages excluding reference.
+      Submissions should be in the <a href="https://github.com/cvpr-org/author-kit/releases">CVPR format</a> and are limited to 8 pages excluding reference.
-      Use the <a href="https://drive.google.com/file/d/171-xo72Jx40cZ4qT20ZZsDDKXPIOWnss/view?usp=sharing" download>template</a> for detailed formatting instructions.
-      Please refer to the main conference's <a href="https://eccv2022.ecva.net/submission/call-for-papers/">submission guildelines</a> for more details, and do not hesitate to contact the lead organiser <a href="https://cs.adelaide.edu.au/~ssl/author/tat-jun-chin/">Tat-Jun Chin</a> if you have any questions.
+      Please refer to the main conference's <a href="https://cvpr.thecvf.com/Conferences/2024/AuthorGuidelines">submission guildelines</a> for more details, and do not hesitate to contact the lead organiser <a href="https://cs.adelaide.edu.au/~ssl/author/tat-jun-chin/">Tat-Jun Chin</a> if you have any questions.
   </p>
     <p>
       <!----<a href="">Submit your paper via the CMT3 submission system.</a>--->
-      Paper submission will be conducted through <a href="https://cmt3.research.microsoft.com/AI4Space2022/">CMT3</a>. <a href="#dates"><b>Submission deadline</b></a>
+      Paper submission will be conducted through CMT3 (link TBD). <a href="#dates"><b>Submission deadline</b></a>
     </p>
   <p>
     Reviewing is <b>double blind</b> - remember to remove your names and affiliations in the submitted version (selecting the reviewing option in the LaTeX template will take care of that).
-Accepted works will be published in the ECCV 2022 proceedings.
+Accepted works will be published in the CVPR 2024 workshop proceedings.
     </p>
   </div>
 </div>